0123gabriel/Ubuntu_ROS_Tutorial/Apply_Custom_Vehicle.md

 # Using a customed vehicle with CARLA

-This task will need 2 apps: the first one is Blender and the other one is an Add-on for Blender which let us use the customed vehicle.
+This task will need 2 apps: the first one is Blender and the other one is an Add-on for Blender which let us configure the customed vehicle to be used in Unreal Engiene.
 This Add-on is called: Vehicle Rigging Blender Addon.

 We also need the design of the car and the wheels, you can downlad them from the following link (https://url.kr/gxv5yp) and remember where are they located.